A Haunting We Will Go (1949 film)

-A Haunting We Will Go is a 1949 animated short directed by Seymour Kneitel and narrated again by Frank Gallop, featuring Casper the Friendly Ghost.
+A Haunting We Will Go is a 1949 animated short film directed by Seymour Kneitel.
+It is the 40th film in the Noveltoons series, featuring Casper the Friendly Ghost, before he would receive his own spin-off series.

-Production

-It is the final Noveltoons cartoon featuring Casper, before he would be given his own cartoon series.

 Plot

 Casper the Friendly Ghost, sad that he can make no friends since everyone he meets is afraid of him, hatches an abandoned egg and becomes the emerging little duck's best friend ("Dudley") and protector.
 Casper continues to try and teach his new best friend the ways of being a duck, and gives Dudley a rough idea on how to swim—but with no surprise, Dudley takes to it—like a duck to water.
 More perils persist as Casper rescues Dudley from a Duck Hunter as a decoy plot thickens.